algorithmixx/berry-frame/README.md

 a certain device or handling communication between your Raspi and a web client.

-__berry-frame__ offers a way to separate all this generic technical stuff from the real application logic.
-It has a _server part_ running under _node.js_ on the _Raspberry Pi_ and a _client part_ running within the _browser_.
+__berry-frame__ offers a way to separate all this generic technical stuff from the core application logic.
+The framework has a _server part_ running under _node.js_ on the _Raspberry Pi_ and a _client part_ running within the _browser_.
 The server part includes a http service listening at a configurable port.
 The server establishes web socket connections to the clients and it also offers a REST-like API.